Iolani Regent

 No analysis available

-I searched for wording like "deeded parking," "owned parking," or "parking included in the deed."
-The listings only mention an assigned/covered stall and guest parking, so there is no explicit evidence that the parking is deeded.
+I searched for wording like "deeded parking," "owned stall," or "parking included in the deed."
+The listings only describe assigned/covered stalls, which suggests parking is assigned rather than deeded.

 No analysis available

-I looked for any mention of a separate parking fee, monthly parking charge, or rental cost for parking.
-The remarks describe assigned parking and guest parking, but do not reference any additional parking fee.
+I looked for any separate parking cost, monthly parking charge, or parking rental language, but found none.
+The remarks describe parking as assigned and covered, yet do not state any fee.

 No analysis available